TCU vs. Colorado Predictions & Picks – September 2

 Colorado Betting Info (2022)

-- The moneyline for this contest implies a 13.3% chance of a victory for the Buffaloes.

-- The Buffaloes covered just twice in 12 games with a spread last season.
+- The Buffaloes had a record of just 2-10-0 against the spread last year.

 - Colorado was winless ATS (0-7) when playing as at least 20.5-point underdogs last year.